 The inspection team performed traceability audits of four bodies in storage.
-Identification details were crosschecked between the identification bands and label on the bodies, information on the door of the storage unit, the mortuary whiteboard and the mortuary register.
-For one body, there was a minor discrepancy in the age between the identification label on the body compared to the mortuary register and database records.
-For one body, there was a minor discrepancy in the address between the identification label on the body compared to the mortuary register and database records.
+Identification details were crosschecked between the identification bands on the bodies, information on the door of the storage unit, and the mortuary and fridge registers.
+No discrepancies in traceability were identified.

 Audits were conducted of tissue taken at PM examination for four cases.
-Information was crosschecked between the mortuary documentation, laboratory tissue register, family wishes forms and the laboratory database.
-For one case, a discrepancy was found between the number of tissue blocks recorded in the laboratory database and tissue register to the number of blocks held in storage.
+Information was crosschecked between the mortuary documentation from the time of the PM examination, the mortuary tissue register, and records of transfer of material and courier receipt documentation.
+No discrepancies in traceability were identified.